What are the different ‘types of scuba diving‘ and how to choose the best for you

 Both PADI and SSI offer additional training for wreck diving.

-Cave diving is a more specialist type of scuba diving.
+Cave diving is a very specialist type of scuba diving.

-Cave divers will generally require some more specialist equipment.
+Generally speaking, cave divers will usually require more specialist diving equipment.
 This would include additional scuba air tanks.

 Cave divers are technical divers.
 The reason why this extreme sport is consider more dangerous is due to the lack of being able to ‘free-surface.’
 What I mean by that is that unlike a dive in ‘open-water,’ where you would be able to freely return to the surface, when you’re diving in a cave, this is simply not possible.